Folongton/p7-trading-bot/docs/_TO_DO.md

     RSI,
     stochastic oscilator,
     moving average convergence-divergence,
+    Altman Z-score,
+    Yield curve and its inversion ( use 3y vs 10y),
+    50 and 150 ma,
+    Oversold signal - Larry Williams - Spx oversold signal,

 4. Most used fundamental indicators as per paper(page 6):
     Overall economic status of the country,